uit-hdl/chatbot-for-mental-health/prompts/mental-health/mental_health.md

 1. UNDERSTANDING A DIAGNOSIS OF SCHIZOPHRENIA
   - `11_seeking_a_diagnosis`:
     - How schizophrenia is diagnosed
+    - signs that can be mistaken for Schizophrenia
     - Symptoms and early warning signs (what to look for)
   - `12_what_is_schizophrenia`:
     - high level overview and introduction covering